 The new half story over the South Block was brick construction with a mansard roof that matched the style of the roofs of the rowhouses at 1301-1311 Duke Street.
 According to the 1907 Sanborn map, the roof was clad with slate or tin (or a combination of both).
 There were two gabled dormers on the front (south) facade and three on the rear.
 The roof had a box gutter, and the cornice was molded brick on the front facade and brick with dogtooth detailing on the north.
-A similar molded brick cornice is evident in Civil War photos of the south facade (Appendix C, Image K, Feature K-6), indicating that the cornice was likely not replaced when the mansard roof.
+A similar molded brick cornice is evident in Civil War photos of the south facade (Appendix C, Image K, Feature K-6), indicating that the cornice was likely not replaced when the mansard roof was constructed.
+This may suggest that the existing dogtooth cornice also predates the mansard roof.
 Paint analysis indicates that the scroll-sawn head casings located in many of the window openings likely date to this period, indicating that, at least on the front facade of the South Block, the segmental arch openings also date to circa 1905.
 While it is unknown to what extent the interior of 1315 Duke Street was altered at this time, paint analysis indicates the vestibule partition at the first-floor entry of the South Block may date to this period.